 Visit your local public health website for more information or call 2-1-1 in Merced and Fresno or 3-1-1 in Madera to find out resources available to you that are specific to your location.

-This means separating yourself from other people and pets in your home.
+Generally, this means separating yourself from other people and pets in your home.
 Doing this quickly reduces the chance of you spreading your illness to others that you love in your home.
-You should remain in isolation until 3 days after your symptoms to make sure it is safe for your family and friends.
+You should stay in isolation until 3 days after your symptoms to make sure it is safe for your family and friends.

 How do you Isolate?